Research Accountant 1

 * - Other duties may also be assigned

 Education & Experience:

 Four-year college degree and five years of relevant experience or combination of education and relevant experience.

 Knowledge, Skills and Abilities:

-- Good knowledge of contract and grant procedures and ability to apply the accounting practices.
+- Strong knowledge of contract and grant procedures and ability to apply policies and accounting practices.

-- Thorough understanding of key attributes in Oracle and its impact on reporting, billing, and recovering costs.
+- Thorough understanding of key attributes in Oracle and its impact on reporting, collections, and write offs.

-- Knowledge of Stanford research administration processes particularly post award research administration.
+- Experience with Stanford research administration processes including pre, interim, and post award research administration.

 - Strong working knowledge of Excel.